-Kajabi allows you to integrate with WordPress and has a short list of integratable apps that you can use, falling somewhere in between the accessibility of Thinkific and Teachable.
+Kajabi allows you to integrate with WordPress via a plugin and has a short list of integratable apps that you can use, falling somewhere in between the accessibility of Thinkific and Teachable.
 Overall, Teachable integrates apps that really matter and help boost your online education effectiveness, so they take the cake in this round.

 Modular learning is one of the best (and most common) ways that we learn.
 Part by part, videos, text, and images are displayed to help us understand a subject.